moov-io/terms-dictionary/README.md

 - **address verification service (AVS)**<a id="avs"></a>: A security system requiring merchants to supply address information for a cardholder to the institution that issues the credit card in card-not-present transactions, including online purchases.

+- **anti-money laundering (AML)**<a id="aml"></a>: The process of preventing, detecting, and reporting money laundering, which is the illegal process of making money with criminal origins seem like it was obtained legitimately.

 - **arbitration**<a id="arbitration"></a>: The process utilized by credit card issuing companies to ascertain whether an Acquirer has definitive responsibility for a chargeback.

 - **ATM (Automated Teller Machine)**<a id="ATM"></a>: A specialized computer that allows users to check account balances, withdraw or deposit money, view account activity, and possibly make purchases.